-The renewal general permit has a provision that provides for the emergency disposal of sewage sludge at a landfill(s) without having to obtain coverage under subcategory 2b.
-This provision was added to allow for upset conditions, but is limited to the disposal of the average amount of sewage sludge that would be produced in 60 days.
-The facility/operation still needs permit coverage for the usual means of use/disposal of sewage sludge.
+The renewal general permit has a provision that provides for the emergency disposal of sewage sludge at a landfill(s) without having to obtain separate coverage under subcategory 2.b.
+The requirements of subcategory 2.b must be met for the emergency disposal of the sewage sludge.
+This provision was added to allow for upset conditions, etc., but is limited to the disposal of the average amount of sewage sludge that would be produced in 60 days.
+The facility/operation still needs permit coverage for the usual means of use/disposal of sewage sludge (i.e., subcategory 2.a and/or subcategory 2.c).